 Most of the financial aid packages from the college's Student Financial Services Office include an expectation that the applying student will take a loan under one of several loan programs.
 Your student loan helps defray current costs until you can better afford to pay for them.
-Campus Grant money is available to you only if you also have a Federal Stafford, Federal Perkins, and/or Collegiate Loan.
+Campus Grant money is available to you only if you also have a Federal Direct Loan or Federal Perkins Loan.

-Federal Stafford Loan Program.
-The most common type of loan for undergraduates is the Subsidized Federal Stafford Student Loan, provided by such private lending institutions as banks, savings and loan associations, and credit unions, and guaranteed by the federal or state government.
+Federal Direct Loan Program.
+The most common type of loan for undergraduates is the Direct Subsidized Student Loan, provided by the federal government.
 To be eligible, you must qualify to receive federal student aid.